BetweenChaosAndOrder/dotcms-assignment/README.md

 ## Getting Started

+First, add the .env file forwarded to Rocio to the root of the project directory.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev